3 daytrips from London – that aren’t Oxford, Cambridge or Brighton

 So to avoid death by boredom in yet another street market, I’m here to save you with some great day trips from London that will let you see a different side of UK that you won’t find in the capital.

-To start off we’re be looking at three places which aren’t Oxford, Brighton or Cambridge (because you’ve probably already been there too) …
+To start off we’re looking at places which aren’t Oxford, Brighton or Cambridge (because you’ve probably already been there too) and that you can reach by train.

 Wandering the cobblestone streets criss crossing the small alleys felt like I had been wizarded away to an open air Harry Potter museum and heading from Hogsmeade towards Hogwarts … but that’s not all.